From Statistics Explained

-Contrary to what is happening in many other parts of the world, the area covered by forests and other wooded land in the EU-27 is slowly increasing.
-Forest cover in the EU-27 is gradually increasing: over the past 20 years (1990 to 2010) its area has increased in total by 5.3 %, equivalent to an average increase of 0.3 % per annum.
-The rates of change in individual EU Member States varied substantially, from almost no change in Luxembourg, Greece, Slovakia, Finland, Romania, the Czech Republic and Belgium, to increases in the range of 10 % to 25 % in the United Kingdom, Lithuania, Bulgaria, Italy, Latvia and Hungary, while Ireland recorded a 64 % increase in its area covered by forests and other wooded land..
+Contrary to what is happening in many other parts of the world, the area covered by forests and other wooded land in the EU-28 is slowly increasing.
+Over the past 20 years (1990 to 2010) the area of forest cover and other wooded land increased in total by 4.9 %, equivalent to an average increase of 0.2 % per annum.
+The rates of change in individual EU Member States varied substantially, from almost no change in Luxembourg, Sweden, Greece, Romania and Slovakia, to increases in the range of 10 % to 25 % in the United Kingdom, Lithuania, Hungary, Bulgaria, Croatia and Italy, while Ireland recorded a 53 % increase during these 20 years.

 - improving long-term competitiveness;